-1- In a number of countries, education is both compulsory-required-and universal, available to everyone, at least in primary school (elementary school.(
+1. In a number of countries, education is both compulsory-required-and universal, available to everyone, at least in primary school (elementary school.

-Compulsory = Required Universal = Available to everyone

-Primary = Elementary
+Compulsory=

+Universal=

+Primary=

-2- Public schools are all both free and egalitarian; all students are considered equal and learn the same the same material.
-Egalitarian = Equal
+2. Public schools are all both free and egalitarian; all students are considered equal and learn the same the same material.

+Egalitarian =

-❖ Identifying the Main Idea
+Identifying the Main Idea:

-HOW TO IDENTIFY What is the topic of the passage?
-THE QUESTION What is the subject of the passage?
+HOW TO IDENTIFY THE QUESTION What is the topic of the passage?
+What is the subject of the passage?
 What is the main idea of the passage?
 What is the author's main point in the passage?
-With what is the author primarily concerned?
-Which of the following would be the best title?
-WHERETO FIND The answer to this type of question can generally be determined by THE ANSWER looking at the first sentence of each paragraph.
-HOW TO ANSWER 1.
-Read the first line of each paragraph.
-THE QUESTION 2.
+With what is the author primarily concerned ?
+Which of the following would be the best title ?
+WHERE TO FIND THE ANSWER The answer to this type of question can generally be determined by looking at the first sentence of each paragraph.
+HOW TO ANSWER THE QUESTION Read the first line of each paragraph.
 Look for a common theme or idea in the first lines.
-3. Pass your eyes quickly over the rest of the passage to check that you have really found the topic sentence(s).
-4. Eliminate any definitely wrong answers and choose the best answer from the remaining choices.
+Pass your eyes quickly over the rest of the passage to check that you have really found the topic sentence(s).
+Eliminate any definitely wrong answers and choose the best answer from the remaining choices.